To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 My favorite raincoats come from Columbia and Helly Hansen.
 For more of my wardrobe staples, check out my Amazon List!

-Smartwool is my favorite brand when it comes to gear for your extremities!
-Make sure to invest in a good beanie before you head to Scotland, Your ears will be thanking ye!
+Smartwool is my favorite brand of gear for your extremities!
+Make sure to invest in a good beanie before you head to Scotland.
+Your ears will thank you!

-Most travelers when arriving in Scotland will land in Edinburgh.
-If you are coming from London it is a four-hour train ride on the fast train into Edinburgh center.
+Most travelers arrive in Scotland in Edinburgh.
+If you are coming from London, the fast train to Edinburgh center takes four hours.
 This is a great place to start your weeklong Scottish adventure.

 Edinburgh has a rich history and many tours and museums with take you deep into all the conflict that has rippled through Scotland for thousands of years.
 From resisting Viking raids, fighting off British rule, the highlanders becoming unwelcome by the city folk in the Highland clearances, and so much more.